 1. How Much Time Do You Spend Riding Outdoors vs. Indoors?

-If you are thinking about buying a power meter, you probably combine outside and indoor training.
+If you are thinking about buying a power meter, you probably combine outdoor and indoor training.
 For example, if you ride 80% of your training time outside and 20% of your training indoors, a power meter may be a better option because you will use it much more often.

 On the other hand, people who spend most of their training time indoors will benefit from an interactive smart trainer.
 It can adjust resistance based on a training app, features an ERG mode*, etc., to make indoor training more engaging and fun.